 Bnei Mitzvah Programme

-Every fortnight on alternating Tuesday afternoons and Saturday mornings, our POST BNEI MITZVAH students continue to meet, study and bond together.
+About every fortnight, our POST BNEI MITZVAH students continue to meet, study and bond together.
 All 13+ invited to join!

 About once a month, EMS hosts a multigenerational activity, for example: A Challa Bake for Shabbat UK in October, our annual Chanukah Party in December, Hamantashen for Hunger (cookie baking) for Purim in March and a Chametz Hunt (treasure search) for Passover.

 In 2017, EMS received media coverage when we hosted a DiversiTea Party for Mitzvah Day in November during which a mixed faith group of youth hosted senior members from our very own synagogue along with local Church and Mosque goers to make it a true celebration of age and religion.
 See the footage here: